belangeo/pyo/trunk/doc-sphinx/source/api/alphabetical.rst

 - :py:class:`CallAfter` :     Calls a Python function after a given time.
 - :py:class:`CarToPol` :     Performs the cartesian to polar conversion.
 - :py:class:`Ceil` :     Rounds to smallest integral value greater than or equal to the input signal.
+- :py:class:`Centroid` :     Computes the spectral centroid of an input signal.
 - :py:class:`CentsToTranspo` :     Returns the transposition factor equivalent of a given cents value.
 - :py:class:`Change` :     Sends trigger that informs when input value has changed.
 - :py:class:`ChebyTable` :     Chebyshev polynomials of the first kind.